 Let's end this nonsense, please.

-The Jordan Ayew 'offside' in Crystal Palace's 2-0 defeat to Manchester United should signal the death knell of this bastardisation of the offside rule.
+The Sadio Mane 'offside', if you want to call it that, in the 2-2 Merseyside derby draw between Liverpool and Everton should signal the death knell of this bastardisation of the offside rule.
 It isn't bias, or favouritism, it's just widescale incompetence from a cabal of legislative zealots who wanted to be footballers but are annoyed that they never could.

 OFFSIDE - HOW DID WE GET HERE?